OD Babalola

 The Beauty and Wisdom of Saving Your First or Next Kiss for Your Future Spouse

-The Biblical Design for Marriage
+God’s Beautiful Design for Marriage

 I would describe myself as a Christian romantic.
 Growing up in church, I fell in-love with the biblical narrative of marriage.
-Genesis 2:22-24 (ESV) records:
+Genesis 2:22-24 (ESV) records

-“And the rib that the Lord God had taken from the man he made into a woman and brought her to the man.
+And the rib that the Lord God had taken from the man he made into a woman and brought her to the man.
 Then the man said, “This at last is bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man.”
 Therefore, a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.”

 There was something irresistibly compelling about the genesis story of the first union of man and woman.
 The romantic picture of a relationship in its perfect design and purity painted by God.
 I had no words to describe the longing these verses conjured up in my heart as a child, but close to them would be the desire of a whole intimacy that was holy, sacred, and consummating.

-The Culture’s View of Marriage and Intimacy
+The Culture’s Twisted View of Intimacy and Marriage

 Whilst I was transfixed by the biblical view of marriage, which I believe God placed in my heart early as well, the culture and media around me had a different, incompatible view of romantic relationships and marriage.